JeffreyJackovich/bitcoin-prediction-using-sentiment/README.md

 positive or negative sentiments about a certain topic.
 Generally opinions are hard to categorize using keywords.
-Various text analysis and machine learning techniques are used to mine opinions from a document [1]
+Various text analysis and machine learning techniques are used to mine opinions from a document [1] **Financial Markets**

-**Financial Markets**
-     Public opinion regarding companies can be used to predict performance of their stocks in the financial markets.
+     Public opinion regarding companies can be used to predict performance of their stocks in financial markets.
 If people have a positive opinion about a product that a company A has launched, then the share prices of A are likely to go higher and vice versa.
 Public opinion can be used as an additional feature in existing models that try to predict market performances based on historical data.

 ###  1.2  Twitter
 Twitter is an online social networking and micro-blogging service that enables